ZhihongLiangGithub/CSCI6511Project/README.md

 Algorithm: using minimax algorithm with alpha-beta prunning

-Improvements: I pass the board score down with the recursion and update the board score according to the partial difference, this avoid unnecessary evaluation and save computation time.
+Optimizations: I pass the board score down with the recursion and update the board score according to the partial difference, this avoid unnecessary evaluation and save computation time.
+Furthermore, I limit the search space, the space can be set for different player.
+The search space is selected from the most valuable places from the board.